ChenfangCao/indicative-marking-scheme/README.md

 ## Project Report

-This package also includes a RMarkdown template for use in the project report.
-Go to File\>New\>R Markdown… and choose from `From Template` then `project-report`.
-There are four sections in the report
+There are four sections in the rethinking prediction project:

   - Introduction and literature review
   - Data and methodology